 Within reason, any camera should be fine for photographing horses.

-The quick answer is that my 70-200mm is my go-to lens for equestrian photography.
-It is always on my main camera body.
+If you have to choose a single lens, then the 70-200mm F2.8 is my go-to lens for nearly all equestrian photography.
+It lives on my main camera body.

 If I am shooting for editorial, commercial or private client purposes then I will always shoot RAW, to give me the most information to work with when editing the file.
 This can make a big difference with high contrast situations, where deep shadow and/or highlights might need attention.